Gyarbij/xknow_infosec/M365D_tables.md

 ## IdentityLogonEvents
 [[Link to MS-Source]](https://docs.microsoft.com/en-US/microsoft-365/security/mtp/advanced-hunting-identitylogonevents-table?view=o365-worldwide)
 **Description:** Authentication events recorded by Active Directory and other Microsoft online services.
-The IdentityLogonEvents table in the advanced hunting schema contains information about authentication activities made through your on-premises Active Directory captured by Microsoft Defender for Identity and authentication activities related to Microsoft online services captured by Microsoft Cloud App Security.
+The IdentityLogonEvents table in the advanced hunting schema contains information about authentication activities made through your on-premises Active Directory captured by Microsoft Defender for Identity and authentication activities related to Microsoft online services captured by Microsoft Defender for Cloud Apps.
 Use this reference to construct queries that return information from this table.

 ### Table Schema:
 | Field | Description |